 As you take action anchored in the vision you see in your mind’s eye, you discover new things that reward you and give you joy.
 Choose to move forward with your heart centered in what has meaning for you and your intention to add to the good for yourself and others.
 Stop looking back and trying to recreate what is past.

 You are a different person today – and your experiences make you stronger.
 Use this strength to build and attract better circumstances and more power to be of service.
 I am reminded of two quotes:

 “It is not enough to be busy.
 The question is: What are we busy about?” – Henry David Thoreau

 “Stop being afraid of what could go wrong and start being excited about what could go right.” – Tony Robbins

 Think about what has meaning and the actions you can take to bring yourself into joy.
-Join the next Power Peers group beginning September 8, 2020 on Tuesday mornings.
-Start your day in meaningful, thought-provoking conversation where peers listen with respect and allow others to speak from their hearts so each begins to see more.
+Start your day in meaningful, thought-provoking conversation with peers and seek to listen with respect and allow others to speak from their hearts so each can understand more.

 As always, thanks for participating in the conversation and please comment below to share your thoughts on meaning, action and hopelessness.